benzman81/homebridge-http-webhooks/README.md

     }
 ```

-# Trigger change
+# Trigger change for boolean accessory
-To trigger a change of an accessory you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&state=NEWSTATE`
+To trigger a change of a boolean accessory you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&state=NEWSTATE`

 ## Contact sensor
 For contact sensors the value for `NEWSTATE` is either `true` for contact or `false` for no contact.